 How they came to be that way is anyone’s guess.
 All we know for sure is that, judging by the best copies of this album, somebody got hold of some awfully good tapes and somebody mastered them with uncanny skill to what sounds to these ears like near perfection.

 Actually, the mastering engineer for this compilation and the Best of from the same year is a person well known to us record collecting audiophiles — the person that ends up with this record can look in the dead wax for his info and the rest of you are welcome to guess — so it’s really no surprise that this compilation sounds as good as the Best of that we rave about.

 One of our good customers had this to say about some Hot Stampers he purchased recently

 That latest S&G album — BOTW — is absofuckinglutely blowing my mind tonight.
 Wow.
 Those deep horns (?) blasting at times (end of Keep the Customer Satisfied, chorus of Why Don’t You Write Me, end of The Boxer… whole thing is hopping and dancing with huge beautiful sound.
 Hard to sit down!!

-The weight of those horns is exactly what I was telling you about – they cannot be reproduced until you have speakers with dynamic drivers large enough to play the weight of the brass
+The power of those horns is exactly what I was telling you about – they cannot be reproduced until you have speakers with dynamic drivers large enough to play the weight of the brass.

 We discuss the idea of Big Speakers in this boilerplate commentary all over the site: